10 questions for more unique content Thursday February 7, 2019

 In copywriting, as in everything, most businesses want to stand out.
 But if you can’t balance big claims with credibility in your content, your special something will soon turn sour.
 It isn’t about finding the quickest, easiest way to sum up what you do,either.
 It’s a little more complex than that.
 So, how do you find and communicate what is unique about your business?
 I’ve written before that copywriting doesn’t just mean writing well.
 It’s about digging much deeper – not throwing in generic claims that could fit any other company, but looking for what makes you different.
 And, no matter how crowded your marketplace is, it will be there.

-Try these 10 questions to start communicating what’s truly special about your business:
+Try these 10 questions to start communicating what is unique about your business:

-2. What do clients regularly say about the way your service helps them?
+2. What do clients regularly say about how your service helps them?

 3. What is it that excites you about what you do?

-4. What do you genuinely think you do differently to others in your market?
+4. What do you do differently to others in your industry?

-5. If you had to list five adjectives that sum up up the way you work, what would they be and why?
+5. If you had to list five adjectives which sum up the way you work, what would they be and why?